What You'll Find in this Page

 Take another second and think about this – the time it will take you to build that blog you want – and grow it.

-Web hosting and domain registration charges for a blog in Kenya
+Web hosting and domain registration charges for blogs in Kenya

 But you can easily get a domain name with a .com, .net, .org, .co.ke, .biz or a .or.ke extension registered right now for 1,000 Kenyan shillings then get web hosting for an amount ranging between Kenya Shillings 1,000 and 10,000 Kenyan Shillings – or more depending on how much traffic your blog gets from search engines, other websites linking to your posts and traffic from social networks like Facebook, Twitter, Linked, Pinterest … and messaging platforms like WhatsApp.